Z-Puyu/hive-mind/README.md

   - Continue to work on hotkey binding.
   - Implement hyperlink between notes components.
 - **21-26 June**
-  - Implement tags into the project manager.
+  - Implement tags into the project manager (to be completed later than expected).
   - Test and fix potential bugs.
   - Prepare for Milestone II.
 - **27 June-10 July**